embassy-rs/trouble/README.md

 # trouble

+*WIP* Basic functionality like creating a GATT server works, but API is likely change a lot for the time being.
+Use [`nrf-softdevice`](https://github.com/embassy-rs/nrf-softdevice) for the time being if you want a production ready BLE stack.

 An Rust host BLE stack with a future goal of qualification.
 Currently the focus is on implementing the host on top of a HCI interface.

 The `trouble-host` is based on [`bleps`](https://github.com/bjoernQ/bleps) but has been adopted to work with [`bt-hci`](https://github.com/alexmoon/bt-hci).